Skip to content

 Case 1: Regular ENI Attachment (Basic Multi-Network)

-Perfect for CNFs that need network isolation without high-performance requirements.
-This is great for control plane functions or management interfaces.
+For CNFs that need network isolation but not high performance — typically control plane functions or management interfaces.

 apiVersion: networking.k8s.aws/v1alpha1